How do you know when you're ready to grow your SaaS business?

 Market Calibration: Markets change, so marketing will always require adjustments.
 Knowing your SaaS magic number (and seeing its trend) signals when it's time to recalibrate your marketing.

-Sales Adjustments: Trends in your magic number can signal that it's time to adjust your sales methods and messaging.
+Sales Adjustments: Trends in your magic number can signal that adjusting your sales methods and messaging is time.
 You can then focus on and refine those areas.

 Cost Reduction: A higher SaaS magic number can signal that it's time to shift focus to optimizing your business's finances so that you see more of that revenue as profits.